rodzadra/yii2-geolocation/README.md

 provider - The name of plugin to use (see examples on @vendor/rodzadra/geolocation/plugins/);

-format - This is the return format supported by the plugin
+return_formats - The return formats supported by the plugin

 api_key - If necessary, you can pass your api key here.